linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 9/Week 9-Information Risks and (International) Accounting Differences, Platform Businesses.md

 ## CREDIT SUISSE HOLT APPROACH: OPERATING RETURNS (CFROI)

  ![500](a314217da104e48bc0cecf84c83fbb04.png)
-CFROI is defined as the average economic return on all of a company's [[An Asset Allocation Primer|investment]] projects in a given year.
+CFROI is defined as the average economic return on all of a company's [investment](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) projects in a given year.
 It is a multi‐year concept,  close to the IRR of the existing projects

 ## ACCOUNTING DIFFERENCES AND VALUATION
  - Accounting differences should not matter for valuation